lithnet/ad-password-protection-docs/Create-a-new-store.md

 Add-BannedWord -Value "lithnet"
 ```

 Once you have completed creating your store, you need to decide how your servers are going to access the store.
-We recommend using DFS-R to replicate the store to each domain controller, so they each have am up-to-date local copy.
+We recommend using DFS-R to replicate the store to each domain controller, so they each have an up-to-date local copy.
 Alternatively, you can manually copy it to each domain controller, or share it from a highly-available file server.
-See the guide on [[distributing the store]] for more information.